kkoziarski/NgWebApi/README.md

-# ASP.NET WebAPI for Angular-Cli
+# ASP.NET WebAPI OWIN for Angular-Cli

 This is an ASP.NET WebAPI appliction template designed to host Angular2 SPA in **/App** directory as complete single application read for deployment.